openssl/openssl/README.md

 ### Key exchange mechanisms

-The following key exchange / key encapsulation mechanisms from liboqs are supported:
+The following key exchange / key encapsulation mechanisms from liboqs are supported (assuming they have been enabled in liboqs):

 - sike503, sike751
 - sidh503, sidh751